Gender pay transparency

 Select a country below to discover whether mandatory obligations to report gender pay gaps apply.

-Country Is there a legal obligation to pay men and women equal pay (for same or equivalent work)?
-Is there a legal duty on employers to report gender pay gap information externally?1 Is there a legal sanction for failure to report gender pay gap information?
-Are employers required to take steps to reduce any identified gender pay gap?
+Country Legal duty to assess gender pay gap data?1 Legal duty to publicly report gender pay gap data?1 Legal sanction for failure to assess and / or report gender pay gap data?
+Requirement to take steps to reduce any identified gender pay gap?

 Belgium tick cross tick tick